rloutlaw/JavaSDKDocs/outlawSDKDocs/concepts.md

 ## Authentication

-The simplest way to authenticate is to create an external properties file that contains your application's credentials:
+The simplest way to authenticate is to create a properties file that contains credentials for an [Azure service principal](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-application-objects)

 ```text
 # sample management library properties file